-\citet{Zhao_UniDet_ECCV20} trains a universal detector on multiple datasets: COCO~\citep{lin2014microsoft}, Pascal VOC~\citep{egwwz-pvocc-10}, and SUN-RGBD~\citep{song2015sun}, with under 100 classes in total.
+Zhao et al. \cite{Zhao_UniDet_ECCV20} trains a universal detector on multiple datasets: COCO~\cite{lin2014microsoft}, Pascal VOC~\cite{egwwz-pvocc-10}, and SUN-RGBD~\cite{song2015sun}, with under 100 classes in total.
 They manually merge the taxonomies and then train with cross-dataset pseudo-labels generated by dataset-specific models.
 The pseudo-label idea is complementary to our work.
 Our unified label space learning removes the manual labor, and works on a much larger scale: we unify COCO, Objects365, and OpenImages, with more complex label spaces and $900+$ classes.

-YOLO9000~\citep{redmon2017yolo9000} combines detection and classification datasets to expand the detection vocabulary.
-LVIS~\citep{gupta2019lvis} extents COCO annotations to $>\!1000$ classes in a federated way.
+YOLO9000~\cite{redmon2017yolo9000} combines detection and classification datasets to expand the detection vocabulary.
+LVIS~\cite{gupta2019lvis} extents COCO annotations to $>\!1000$ classes in a federated way.
 Our approach of fusing multiple annotated datasets is complementary and can be operationalized with no manual effort to unify disparate object detection datasets.

-\textbf{Zero-shot classification and detection} reasons about novel object categories outside the training set~\citep{fu2018recent, bansal2018zero}.
-This is often realized by representing a novel class by a semantic embedding~\citep{norouzi2013zero} or auxiliary attribute annotations~\citep{farhadi2009describing}.
-In zero-shot detection, \citet{bansal2018zero} proposed a statically assigned background model to avoid novel classes being detected as background. \citet{rahman2019transductive} used test-time training to progressively generate new class labels based on word embeddings. \citet{li2019zero} leveraged external text descriptions for novel objects.
-Our program is complementary: we aim to build a sufficiently large label space by merging diverse detection datasets during training, such that the trained detector transfers well across domains even without machinery such as word embeddings or attributes.
-Such machinery can be added, if desired, to further expand the model's vocabulary.
+\textbf{Zero-shot classification and detection} reasons about novel object categories outside the training set~\cite{fu2018recent, bansal2018zero}.
+This is often realized by representing a novel class by a semantic embedding~\cite{norouzi2013zero} or auxiliary attribute annotations~\cite{farhadi2009describing}.
+In zero-shot detection, Bansal et al. \cite{bansal2018zero} proposed a statically assigned background model to avoid novel classes being detected as background.
+Rahman et al. \cite{rahman2019transductive} used test-time training to progressively generate new class labels based on word embeddings.
+Li et al.\cite{li2019zero} leveraged external text descriptions for novel objects.
+Our program is complementary: we aim to build a sufficiently large label space by merging diverse datasets during training, such that the trained detector transfers well across domains even without machinery such as word embeddings or attributes.
+Such machinery can be added, if desired, to further expand our model's vocabulary.